 5. Amateurs Are Doing Most of the Work

-Among the million or so beekeepers scattered around the world, the largest share of them are amateur beekeepers who do what they do as a hobby.
+Among the 100 million or so beehives scattered around the world, the largest share of them are run by amateur beekeepers who do what they do as a hobby.
 The fact of the matter is that amateurs are doing most of the work in keeping bee numbers stable.

 What does that have to do with urban beekeeping?
 A lot.
 Think of the concept of safety in numbers.
 If we are to restore bee populations to their normal levels, we need as many beekeepers as possible doing what they do.
 And where you find more people, you have the possibility of encouraging more people to take up beekeeping.